Thursday, September 21, 2023

 Many companies conduct animal testing to determine if a product could irritate human skin.
 Scientists perform a ‘Draize’, which is an eye/skin test, on the skin of rabbits, mice, and rodents to deduce any potential harm to humans.

-Scents with ingredients harvested from natural sources are often mistaken to be eco-friendly and therapeutic when, in fact, they can be a huge threat to the environment.
+Scents with ingredients harvested from natural sources are often mistaken to be eco-friendly and therapeutic when, in fact, they can pose a threat to the environment.
 The process of cultivating or procuring these ingredients can contribute to deforestation.

 To get around this, perfume brands use synthetic ingredients to replicate natural fragrances as they are easier to produce consistently.
 Synthetic scents that don’t use any animal-based ingredients nor tested on animals can be considered eco and vegan-friendly.